Adams Stirling PLC

 Charging Fees for Records

 Electronic Records.
-Members who request records have the option of receiving them in electronic form if the records can be transmitted in a redacted format that does not allow the records to be altered.
+Members who request records can receive them electronically if the records can be transmitted in a redacted format that does not allow the records to be altered.
 (Civ.
 Code § 5205(h).)

 Reasonable Fee.
 The association may charge a reasonable fee for this service based on the association's actual cost to procure, redact, prepare, and reproduce the requested items.
 (Civ.
 Code § 4530(b).)